COMBINE-lab/salmon/doc/source/salmon.rst

 .. note:: Read / alignment order

-    Salmon, like eXpress, uses a streaming inference method to perform transcript-level quantification.
+    Salmon, like eXpress [#express]_, uses a streaming inference method to perform transcript-level quantification.
 One of the fundamental assumptions of such inference methods is that observations (i.e. reads or alignments) are made "at random".
 This means, for example, that alignments should